teampickr/validateiq-docs/README.md

 Once we have processed your request we will immediate trigger a webhook response if you provided a url to us when making the request.
 If you do not provide a webhook secret we will default to an empty string.

-Webhooks are send to you as POST HTTP method, with the following payload:
+Webhooks are sent to you as POST HTTP method, with the following payload:

 ```
 {